Coding-for-Weeks/Coding-for-Weeks/README.md

 ### Software Developer | Aspiring OSCP | Entrepreneur

 Welcome to my GitHub profile!
-I'm a 23-year-old software developer and entrepreneur.
-I am passionate about technology, security, and creating impactful solutions.
-At the age of 19, I launched my first company, specializing in IT solutions and digital services, and have since generated over $90,000 in revenue.
-While it's still a growing venture, I'm committed to scaling it further and embracing new challenges along the way.
+I am a passionate 23-year-old software developer and entrepreneur focused on technology, cybersecurity, and creating impactful solutions.
+At 19, I founded a company specializing in IT solutions and digital services.
+While still growing, I am dedicated to scaling its success and embracing new challenges.

 ---

 ## 📝 About Me

 - 🔧 **Currently Working On:** OSCP (Offensive Security Certified Professional) certification.
-- 🤓 **Currently Learning:** Bash scripting to enhance my cybersecurity and automation skills, focusing on writing scripts for penetration testing and automating repetitive tasks.
+- 🤓 **Currently Learning:**
+  - Bash scripting to enhance my cybersecurity skills by writing scripts for penetration testing.
+  - Automating repetitive tasks to improve workflow efficiency.
 - 💡 **Looking For:** Guidance and collaboration opportunities in software development, cybersecurity, and entrepreneurship.
 - 📧 **Contact Me:** [weeks.it.solutions@gmail.com](mailto:weeks.it.solutions@gmail.com)
 - 😄 **Pronouns:** He/Him